socialalgorithms/socialalgorithms.github.io/syllabus.markdown

 - White & Horvitz (2015) "Belief Dynamics and Biases in Web Search," ACM Transactions on Information Systems.
 - Williams-Ceci, Macy, Naaman (2023) "Trustworthiness Evaluations of Search Results: The Impact of Rank and Misinformation," arXiv.
+- Robertson, Green, Ruck, Ognyanova, Wilson, Lazer (2023) "Users choose to engage with more partisan news than they are exposed to on Google Search," Nature.
+- Wan, Guo, Ozturan, Robertson, Lazer (2025) "Searching for Elected Officials: Google’s Prioritization of Political Information", JQD:DM.

 ## Week 6 -- Feed algorithms ##